 Research about the power of conscious breathing

 To further share the powerful qualities of conscious breathing practices, the Waking Times recently reported their findings on the healing opportunities found in a study involving rhythmic conscious breathing in relation to our Central Nervous System and the Vagus Nerve, our 10th cranial nerve.

 “Of all the various functions of our autonomic nervous systems, from heart beat, perspiration, hormonal release, gastrointestinal operation, neurotransmitter secretion, etc., the breath stands alone as the only subsystem the conscious mind can put into ‘manual override’ and so it is through manipulation of the breath that we can recalibrate the entire system.”

 In addition, according to a recent article documenting a study in the International Journal of Yoga, conscious breathing along with embodied movement has been shown to positively impact immune function, resolve autonomic nervous system imbalances, and calm stress-related disorders such as anxiety and depression.

-To learn more about the power of rhythmic breathing, visit our blog Finding Your Rhythm within the Chaos: 3 Simple Steps.
+To learn more about the power of rhythmic breathing, visit our recent blog Finding Your Rhythm within the Chaos: 3 Simple Steps.